-In a speech to the 100th Session of the International Labour Conference (ILC) on 14 June 2011, the Indonesian President Yudhoyono outlined a range of measures to counteract the effects of the economic crisis and improve global employment by promoting social protection and opportunities for workers to take part in decision-making 25.
-At home however, the government seemed reluctant to pass the Social Security Law mandated by the constitution and to make sure it would also cover all Indonesians in reality.
-The three most representatives Trade Union Confederations (KSBSI, KSPSI and KSPI) together with other unions mobilized millions of workers from all over the country, and organized a big number of rallies, meetings, and lobbying activities to demand implementation of the constitution.
-KSBSI filed a lawsuit at the Constitutional Court against the Government for violating the Constitution by postponing the implementation of Social Security.
+In a speech to the 100th Session of the International Labour Conference (ILC) on 14 June 2011, the Indonesian President outlined a range of measures to counteract the effects of the economic crisis and improve global employment by promoting social protection and opportunities for workers to take part in decision-making.
+At home however, the government seemed reluctant to pass the Social Security Law mandated by the constitution.
+The three most representatives Trade Union Confederations (K-SBSI, KSPSI and KSPI) together with other unions mobilized millions of workers from all over the country, and organized a big number of rallies, meetings, and lobbying activities to demand implementation of the constitution by postponing the implementation of Social Security.
 The Unions demanded to change the system into a not for profit, transparent fund, in the interest of the workers and accountable to them.
+A fund where investments and possible surpluses return to the workers, while being monitored by a tripartite body.
+Continuous pressure of the Unions in Indonesia forced the government to adopt law number 24/2011 on the Social Security Administrative Body (BPJS).